-Three mon Marc
+Three mon June Six months ended June 30

-2011 2012
+2011 2012 2011 2012

-Stock-based compensation \$17.0 \$10.7
+Stock-based compensation \$9.5 \$6.4 \$26.5 \$17.1

-We cash-settled certain share unit awards that vested in the first quarter of 2011.
+We cash-settled certain share unit awards that vested in February 2011.
 Cash-settled awards are accounted for as liabilities and remeasured based on our share price at each reporting date until the settlement date, with a corresponding charge or credit to compensation expense.
 Our stock-based compensation expense for the first quarter of 2011 included a mark-to-market adjustment of \$2.7 million for these awards we settled in cash.
-We recorded no mark-to-market adjustment in the first quarter of 2012 as management currently intends to settle all other share unit awards with shares purchased in the open market by a trustee.
+We have not recorded any mark-to-market adjustments since the first quarter of 2011 as management currently intends to settle all other share unit awards with shares purchased in the open market by a trustee or with new shares issued from treasury.